unhuman/DependencyAngel/README.md

 * `ExclusionReduction`: Remove unnecessary exclusions in dependencyManagement.

 ## Workflow
+You should build your project before running Dependency Angel.
 Dependency Angel performs the following process:
 1. Performs a setup step which cleans out any existing exclusions.
 This is to ensure that all dependencies are re-evaluated and latest versions are chosen.
 2. Performs a process step that runs `mvn dependency:analyze` and evaluates dependencies and determines if there are conflicts.
 These conflicts are processed, assuming the latest version is always desired.